user

 SSH

-authorized_keys: # list of SSH keys
+authorized_keys: # list of SSH keysGNOME

-style: # system-wide style, light or darkgtk-theme: # theme to useicon-theme: # icon theme to usetitlebar: button-placement: # left or right # the next three options support the following values: toggle-maximize | toggle-maximize-horizontally # | toggle-maximize-vertically | minimize | none | lower | menu double-click-action: middle-click-action: right-click-action:
+style: # system-wide style, light or darkgtk-theme: # theme to useicon-theme: # icon theme to usetitlebar: button-placement: # left or right # the next three options support the following values: toggle-maximize | toggle-maximize-horizontally # | toggle-maximize-vertically | minimize | none | lower | menu double-click-action: middle-click-action: right-click-action:Containers

-container_name: distro: container_distro # this could be in arch | crystal-linux | ubuntu-22.04 | ubuntu-23.04 | debian | neurodebian-bookworm | kali-linux | almalinux-9 | fedora-38 | rocky-linux packages: - package1 - package2 - package3 commands: - echo 'This is the first command that will be run in the container after the packages are installed.' - ['echo', 'And this is the second command that will be run in the container after the packages are installed.']
+container_name: distro: container_distro # this could be in arch | crystal-linux | ubuntu-22.04 | ubuntu-23.04 | debian | neurodebian-bookworm | kali-linux | almalinux-9 | fedora-38 | rocky-linux packages: - package1 - package2 - package3 commands: - echo 'This is the first command that will be run in the container after the packages are installed.' - ['echo', 'And this is the second command that will be run in the container after the packages are installed.']Spot the difference between the two commands.
+The first one is a simple string, and is thus equivalent to:

 ['bash', '-c', 'echo \'This is the first command that will be run in the container after the packages are installed.\'']